 We're improving the sustainability of specific industries by developing diversified products from single crops or harvest by-products, including manufacturing high-value 'green' chemicals from the by-products of sugar production.

-Specialising in tropical agriculture and the high-value biocommodities sector, the Centre for Tropical Crops and Biocommodities (CTCB) is making a significant contribution to improving tropical agriculture in Australia and developing countries in Africa, India and South-East Asia.
+Specialising in tropical agriculture and the high-value biocommodities sector, the Centre for Agriculture and the Bioeconomy is making a significant contribution to improving tropical agriculture in Australia and developing countries in Africa, India and South-East Asia.

 - plant biotechnology